 Likelihood of making a major gift of assets (according to the donor)

 This is a big one, and not just because it’s according to the donor.
-The real money in major gifts isn’t made in cash donations.
+The real money in major gifts is not made in cash donations.
 It’s made in gifts of assets like stock options, property, and retirement accounts.
-If you know how likely a prospect is to make such a gift before you ask them, it’s a whole lot easier to ask with a high percentage of success and less often.
-Are you seeing how these metrics look forwards, not backwards?
+If you know how likely a prospect is to make such a gift before you reach out to them, it’s a whole lot that your outreach will be successful.

-Plans in place to solicit likely donors
+Plans in place to provide proposals to likely donors

-You can measure this, too.
-Suppose 20 prospects have indicated they are open to making a major gift of assets because of their life story connections, their deep level of engagement, where they told you they reside in the consideration continuum, their level of commitment to your organization, how they rank your organization compared to others, and so on.
-Suppose you have plans in place to solicit eight of them because you’ve been assured that the timing is right, they trust you, and you understand how they would perceive a worthwhile exchange of value.
-Now you’ve got to get to work creating similar strategic plans for the other twelve.
-See how metrics like this directly inform how you use your time?
-You’ll waste far less effort shooting in the dark and more time focusing on the donors who are ready for your counsel and facilitation.
+Suppose, through outreach, connection, and discovery, 20 prospects have indicated they are open to making a major gift of assets because of their life story connections, their deep level of engagement, where they told you they reside in the consideration continuum, their level of commitment to your organization, how they rank your organization compared to others, and so on.
+Then, suppose you invite each of them to work with you on the development of a roadmap for their deeper exploration and understanding of how giving through your organization can help others while adding meaning (value) to those 20 prospects’ lives.

 Lifetime value